-We begin our course discussing Chimamanda Adichie's poignant Ted Talk, "The danger of a single story."
-This wisdom guides us through our semester as we seek to find a complex understanding of our world that exists beyond the narratives that have dominated history for so long.
-For example, we will look at how and why industrialization took off in Great Britain and compare and contrast it with the periods of industrialization that took place in Egypt and Japan.
+The story of World History is the story of patterns, of widespread phenomena, of humans and place, of storytelling, of oppression, of resistance.
+We begin our course by discussing Chimamanda Adichie's poignant Ted Talk, "The danger of a single story."
+This wisdom guides us through our semester as we seek to find a complex understanding of our world that exists beyond the narratives that have dominated history for so long and "single stories" that continue to dominate the study of history.

+In this course, history will be used first and foremost as a tool to help us understand our present world.
+We will look at how our world economy functions today and what roots of it lay in the industrial revolution.
+We will examine why industrialization took off in Great Britain and compare and contrast it with the periods of industrialization that took place in Egypt and Japan.
 We will examine why the new wave of imperialism took place when it did, how it was tied to the Industrial Revolution, and how those who were colonized in places like Ghana and Vietnam resisted imperialists in subtle yet powerful ways.
-Looking at how people responded to power 150 years ago we will consider how we respond to power today.
-We will explore the dual consciousness experienced by those who were colonized and how these parallel existences, for BIPOC, continue to persist in our world today.
-During our semester together we will examine all of our historical narratives through the lenses of communities, networks, and production & distribution of resources.
+We will explore the psychological state of dual consciousness experienced by those who were colonized and how it continues to persist in our world today.
+Looking at how people responded to power 150 years ago, we will consider how we respond to power today.

+Additionally, we will examine the political structure of our modern world and ask: where did nations, and subsequently nationalism, come from?
+During our semester together we will examine historical narratives through the lenses of communities, networks, and the production and distribution of resources.
 We will use these narratives and our growing set of historical-thinking skills to unpack our essential questions and begin to make sense of how history has shaped the world we live in.